 Genzyme Files for Expanded Label for Campath® as First-Line Treatment for B-CLL Patients

-Genzyme Corp.
-(Nasdaq: GENZ) and Bayer HealthCare announced today that a supplemental biologics license application (sBLA) for Campath® (alemtuzumab) has been submitted to the U.S. Food and Drug Administration (FDA) to expand the current product label to include first-line treatment of B-cell chronic lymphocytic leukemia (B-CLL).
-Campath is currently approved for the treatment of B-CLL patients who have been previously treated with an alkylating agent and have failed fludarabine therapy.
+Berlin, Germany and Cambridge, MA, USA – Bayer HealthCare and Genzyme Corp.
+(Nasdaq: GENZ) announced today that a supplemental biologics license application (sBLA) for Campath® (alemtuzumab) has been submitted to the U.S. Food and Drug Administration (FDA) to expand the current product label to include first-line treatment of B-cell chronic lymphocytic leukemia (B-CLL).
+Campath® is currently approved for the treatment of B-CLL patients who have been previously treated with an alkylating agent and have failed fludarabine therapy.
 Genzyme intends to make a similar filing in Europe within the next couple of weeks to support this label expansion.

 CLL is the most prevalent form of adult leukemia, affecting approximately 120,000 people in Europe and the United States.
 The disease is most commonly diagnosed among people age 50 or older.
 CLL is characterized by the accumulation of functionally immature white blood cells (lymphocytes) in the bone marrow, blood, lymph tissue, and other organs.
 Two types of lymphocytes are present in the blood, B cells and T cells.
 About 95 percent of CLL cases involve cancerous B cells.
 Because these B cells have a longer than normal life span, they begin to build up and “crowd out” the normal, healthy blood cells.
 The accumulation of functionally immature cells in the bone marrow inhibits the generation of healthy cells and can become fatal.
 Symptoms include fatigue, bone pain, night sweats, fevers, and decreased appetite and weight loss.
 Bone marrow infiltration leads to a lack of healthy blood cells, thus leading to fatigue, susceptibility to bleedings and weakening of the immune system, exposing the patient to a higher risk of infection.